chikatoosu/chikato/skins.md

 Full imgur: https://imgur.com/a/HNNhYcr

-The list is quite long hence there might be errors, please notify if somethings wrong.
+The list is quite long hence there might be errors, please notify if something's wrong.

 Sorry for the repetitiveness of the skins, creativity issue.